-Based on the research and recommendation of a joint committee of citizens and educators, the Shoreline School Board has approved a new graduation requirement beginning with the class of 2016.
-This new requirement will prepare Shoreline students for success in post-secondary education, gainful employment, productive citizenship and help them to develop the skills for lifelong learning.
-All Shoreline high school students are required to complete and record a total of 40 hours of community service by the end of their high school career.
-For Shorecrest, this is not a new requirement.
+Shoreline School District prepares students for success in post-secondary education, gainful employment, productive citizenship and help them to develop the skills for lifelong learning.
+To that end, all Shoreline high school students are required to complete and record a total of 40 hours of community service by the end of their high school career.

 Students are strongly encouraged to complete at least 10 hours per year, ideally completing 40 hours by the end of their junior year.
 This leaves time for completing the High School and Beyond Plan during senior year.
 Use forms available in the College & Career Center - and in the documents library here - to get credit for your volunteerism.
 Students who arrive after fall of their freshman year may have their requirement pro-rated.
 Hours can be earned to the quarter-hour.

 There are two large notebooks in Shorecrest's College & Career Center.
 Both are filled with with long-term volunteer ideas.
 Scroll down for short-term volunteer events and community service opportunities - or consider making your own service opportunity via a non-profit organization.
 Use your own creativity and ambition!

 Please go to the bottom of this page for information about how to use forms and which hours are eligible.

 * * * * * * * * * * *